SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

 ## Remarks and Troubleshooting

 If you need more information on how to trace and debug your application with ERP integration, go to the section on [testing and troubleshooting](32-Test-Trace-Debug-ERP.md).
-If you're looking for more information on the ERP integration of Poetry Slam Manager, take the [guided tour of the ERP integration](31-Guided-Tour-ERP-Integration.md).
+If you're looking for more information on the ERP integration of Poetry Slam Manager, take the [guided tour about the ERP integration](31-Guided-Tour-ERP-Integration.md).